 Then you will see the Magento 2 order status appear in the grid.

-In case you want to simplify order management in Magento and make each order status stand out, you can set order status colors.
+In case you want to make each order status stand out, you can set order status colors.

-If you need to edit order statuses in Magento 2, you just need to select the order status you want to edit and change the corresponding information.
+If you need to edit order statuses in Magento 2, just select the order status you want to edit and change the corresponding information.
 It is as simple as that.

 Assign Order Status to Order State

-Once you created order status in Magento, you need to make sure to assign it to the order state so it corresponds to a certain stage of the order processing workflow.
+Once you create an order status, make sure to assign it to the order state.
+It needs to correspond to a certain stage of the order processing workflow.